yurynino/awesome-ebpf-cillium/README.md

 ## 💡 About This List

+Cilium is a powerful open-source project for providing, securing, and observing network connectivity between workloads in cloud-native environments, leveraging Linux kernel technology eBPF.
 This list is a community-driven effort to gather the most valuable and high-quality resources for anyone working with, learning about, or interested in **Cilium**.
-Cilium is a powerful open-source project for providing, securing, and observing network connectivity between workloads in cloud-native environments, leveraging the revolutionary Linux kernel technology eBPF.

 Whether you're looking for:
 * Official documentation